Skip to Main Content

 Post-baccalaureate students generally enroll in one of the following categories.

-2. Post-baccalaureate degree-seeking: In this status, post-baccalaureate students may register for courses leading to another bachelor's degree.
-Students in this status may apply for financial aid.
+2. Post-baccalaureate degree-seeking: In this status, post-baccalaureate students must have a declared major different from the major in which they have already earned a degree.
+Students in this status may apply for grants, scholarships, and financial aid.

 3. Post-baccalaureate certificate-only: In this status, post-baccalaureate students may register for classes leading to a specific certificate or another non-degree credential.
 Students in this status are not eligible for financial aid, except for those students pursuing their initial professional teacher certification in Florida.